AdobeDocs/commerce-cloud-service.en/help/paas/admin/account-security.md

 ---
 title: Account security
 seo-title: Account security for Magento on Cloud Manager
 description: Describes the various layers of security and the requirements for interacting with the Magento PaaS.
 keywords: security;account;key
-solution: Magento PaaS
 ---

 # Account security